[Home] [Philosophy] [What's New] [Products] [FAQ] [Feedback] [Order]

 I admire you greatly for not resting on your laurels which would have been easy to do at this point and creating a book that surpasses anything you have done before...There really is nothing out there that has so much new info/data and applications.
 Richard Winett, Professor of Psychology, Virginia Tech

 Clarence is a scientist who questions everything about health and fitness and then has the writing ability to put it into book form for us to share with him.
 Denis Reno’s Weightlifter’s Newsletter

 You have covered all the bases in this your tenth book.
 From beginner to the veteran, there is much information for everyone.
 Tom Minichiello, former owner and operator of the famous Mid-City Gym in Manhattan

-Wayne Gallasch, one of the Take Charge People featured in the book, read TC twice on an 8-hours round-trip flight to Darwin and ended up talking about it to just about everyone of the plane, including the pilot, who gave him a bottle of wine in appreciation.
-(Darwin is in the northern territory of Australia.)
+Wayne Gallasch, one of the Take Charge People featured in the book, read TC twice on an 8-hours round-trip flight to Darwin, Australia, and ended up talking about it to just about everyone of the plane, including the pilot; he was given a bottle of wine by the flight crew in appreciation.
+(For full details, GO)